designsystems-os/design-ui/emotion/README.md

 ## **Testing**

-The template comes with out-of-the-box testing with `jest` for your React components (_included with `create-react-app`_) and `jest-styled-components` for your Styled components
+The template comes with out-of-the-box testing with `jest` for your React components (_included with `create-react-app`_) and `jest-styled-components` for your Emotion Styled components

 <br />